Radiological warfare: Salted nuclear weapons

 A salted bomb is a nuclear weapon that is equipped with a large quantity of radiologically inert salting material.
-The radiological warfare agents are produced through neutron capture by the salting materials of the neutron radiation emitted by the nuclear weapon.
+The radiological warfare agents (ie. radioisotopes) are produced through neutron capture by the salting materials of the neutron radiation emitted by the nuclear weapon.
 This avoids the problems of having to stockpile the highly radioactive material, as it is produced when the bomb explodes.
 The result is a more intense fallout than from regular nuclear weapons and can render an area uninhabitable for a long period.

 The cobalt bomb is an example of a radiological warfare weapon, where cobalt-59 is converted to cobalt-60 by neutron capture.
 Initially, gamma radiation of the nuclear fission products from an equivalent sized "clean" fission-fusion-fission bomb (assuming the amount of radioactive dust particles generated are equal) are much more intense than cobalt-60: 15,000 times more intense at 1 hour; 35 times more intense at 1 week; 5 times more intense at 1 month; and about equal at 6 months.
 Thereafter fission drops off rapidly so that cobalt-60 fallout is 8 times more intense than fission at 1 year and 150 times more intense at 5 years.
 The very long-lived isotopes produced by fission would overtake the cobalt-60 again after about 75 years.

 Other salted bomb variants that do not use cobalt have also been theorized.
 For example, salting with sodium-23, that transmutes to sodium-24, which because of its 15-hour half-life results in intense radiation.